Florida State Seminoles football: Post-Bowden years (2010–2019)

 Fisher resigned as FSU head coach on December 1, 2017, to accept a record ten-year, $75 million contract to become head coach at Texas A&M. Defensive line coach and former defensive lineman Odell Haggins was named interim head coach, becoming Florida State's first African-American head coach, and coached in his first game the next day against Louisiana-Monroe.
 The Seminoles won, extending their bowl streak to an NCAA record 36 seasons.
 He went on to coach the Seminoles in the bowl game, leading them to a win and their 41st consecutive winning season.

 On December 5, 2017, Willie Taggart left Oregon to become the new head coach at Florida State.
 In his first season, the Seminoles finished with a losing record for the first time since 1976 and missed a bowl game for the first time in 36 years.
 On November 3, 2019, Taggart was fired following a loss to Miami and a 4–5 record throughout the first nine games of the season.
 Haggins was once again named interim head coach to finish out the season.

+Mike Norvell era (2020–present)

 On December 8, 2019, Memphis head coach Mike Norvell was named the new head coach at Florida State.
 On September 11, 2021, the Seminoles lost to Jacksonville State; it was the first time Florida State had lost to a non-FBS opponent since 1959.
-In 2022, Mike Norvell led the Seminoles to a 9-3 regular season record and a berth in the 2022 Cheez-It Bowl to play against Oklahoma.
+In 2022, Mike Norvell led the Seminoles to a 9–3 regular season record and a berth in the 2022 Cheez-It Bowl to play against Oklahoma.
 Florida State moved up in the AP Poll during the season for the first time since 2016, peaking at #13 prior to the bowl game and winning the most regular season games for the first time since that season as well.
 The Seminoles would go on to defeat the Sooners to finish with ten wins for the first time in six years.
+In his fourth season, Norvell guided the Seminoles to an undefeated regular season and a conference championship.

+The 2023 team was excluded from the College Football Playoff despite finishing the regular season as undefeated ACC champions.
+This made the Seminoles the first Power 5 champions of the playoff era to go undefeated but not be selected for the playoff bracket.
+Coach Mike Norvell said he was "disgusted" by the committee's decision.
+University Vice President and Athletic Director Michael Alford called the decision "unforgivable".

+The 2024 season began with the team playing its first international game in school history.
+The Seminoles finished with their worst record since 1974 and their worst conference record in program history.